Frequently Asked Questions

 How do I apply for merit aid?

-Every professional student applicant is considered for the Peabody Honors Scholarship (PHS), Dean's Tuition Scholarship (DTS), Scholastic Achievement Scholarship (SAS), Iris Scholarship, or the Virginia Haynes Redfield Scholarship; no additional materials are necessary.
-The Dean's Endowed and Special Awards require a separate application.
+Every professional student applicant is considered for the Peabody Dean's Scholarship (PDS), Honors Scholarship (PHS), Dean's Tuition Scholarship (DTS), and Scholastic Achievement Scholarship (SAS); no additional materials are necessary.

-Please note that the priority application deadline for summer and fall 2017 admission is December 31, 2016.
-If an applicant applies outside of the priority deadlines they will be considered for merit aid on an individual basis when funding is available.
+Please note that the priority application deadline for summer and fall 2021 admission is December 31, 2020.
+If an applicant applies outside of the priority deadlines they will be considered for merit aid on an individual basis when funding is available and on a rolling basis.

 When will I find out if I’m given merit aid from Peabody College?